 Chionanthus virginicus produces magnificent clusters of fringe-like blooms.
 Slow growing to 20-25’ high and 25’ wide.
-A native shrub found from Virginia south to Florida and west to Texas, inhabiting moist woodlands.
+A native single or multi-stem tree found from Virginia south to Florida and west to Texas, inhabiting moist woodlands.
 An underused ornamental!

 Chionanthus retusus (Chinese) Native to China, Korea and Japan.
-Most often seen in cultivation as a large, multi-stemmed, deciduous shrub growing to 10-20’ tall with a rounded, wide-spreading form.
-It also may be grown as a small tree (multi-trunked or trained as a single trunk), ultimately reaching up to 30-40’ tall.
+Grows 15-20 feet tall with a wide-spreading form up to 25′ across.
+May be grown as a small tree multi-trunked or single trunk tree.
 Clusters of mildly fragrant, pure white flowers with fringe-like petals bloom in late spring to early summer.
 Bloom appears about 2-3 weeks before that of C. virginicus.
 Leaves turn yellow in fall.
 Exfoliating gray-brown bark is attractive in winter.